epfldata/metaDecomp/README.md

 ...
 ```

-Then, build DPconv, as per the instructions in the DPConv repository:
+Then, build DPconv, as per the instructions in the original DPconv repository:
 ```
 cd DPconv/src
 mkdir -p build